Jayjohn1337/configure-ad/README.md

 5d.
 After restarting, Client-1 is now joined into the domain.
 Login to Client-1 with any User that is authorized to login into DC-1.<br>

 5e.
 Optional* If you wanted a group of users to be able to remote desktop into Client-1, right-click the Windows icon in the bottom left of Remote Desktop-- System-- Remote Desktop-- Select users that can remotely access this PC-- Add-- type 'domain users' (all users in DC-1)-- check names-- OK.<br>

+Note: through the use of scripts in Windows Powershell ISE, automation can be used to easily create new users on DC-1 and login into Client-1 with credentials created on DC-1 in Active Directory.

 </p>
 <br />